The Art of the Exit Strategy: Four Options in Todays Lending Environment for Investment Exit Strategy

 The Borrower Receives a Principal Discount on a Loan

-Another scenario, which is becoming more common in today’s market, is for a borrower to ask their bank (which holds their commercial real estate loan) if the bank would discount the amount of principal due them if the borrower pays off this loan ahead of its due date.
+Another scenario, which is becoming more common in the current market, is for a borrower to ask their bank (which holds their commercial real estate loan) if the bank would discount the amount of principal due if the borrower pays off this loan ahead of its due date.
 Banks, which are under pressure from the Federal Reserve regulatory agencies (such as the FDIC and OCC) need to lower the amount of their capital that has been put into commercial real estate loans.
 It is always worth talking to them about this possibility.
 If this scenario works it is “found money” for the property owner.
 The catch in this strategy is that when a bank bites the bullet and offers a discount, they want to get the loan paid off in a very short time frame.
-This is an example of where setting up a relationship with a hard money lender in advance could produce real results when “time is of the essence”.
+This is an example of where setting up a relationship with a private lender in advance could produce real results when “time is of the essence”.